Stay in control. Quickly resolve issues.

 Mediation can occur before or after a divorce action has been filed with the court.
 Our mediators are licensed to handle either type of mediation.
 Mediation can even occur after the divorce is final.
 For example, clients with minor children find mediation to be useful for discussing what is in the best interests of their children and how they can modify their divorce agreement to meet children’s changing needs and circumstances.
 Post-divorce mediation can also be used to resolve alimony and child support modification disputes.

-For more information on mediation and help determining whether it is right for you visit our Modern Thoughts page.
+For more information on mediation and help determining whether it is right for you visit our Mediation FAQs page.